jeremydub/dot15d4/docs/driver/driver-design.md

 Definition of task timing:

-- RX task: a precisely defined time window during which the radio receiver SHALL be able to recognize and receive incoming packets.
+- Rx task: a precisely defined time window during which the radio receiver SHALL be able to recognize and receive incoming packets.
-- TX task: a period with a precise start time during which a given packet SHALL be sent if (and only if) potential TX predicates are true (e.g. successful prior CCA).
+- Tx task: a period with a precise start time during which a given packet SHALL be sent if (and only if) potential tx predicates are true (e.g. successful prior CCA).
-- RadioOff task: a precisely defined time window during which the radio peripheral SHALL be placed into a minimal energy consumption state (no RX/TX).
+- RadioOff task: a precisely defined time window during which the radio peripheral SHALL be placed into a minimal energy consumption state (no rx/tx).

 Timed tasks may contain the following data:

 - a sufficiently precise (in protocol / energy efficiency terms) timestamp that determines an RMARKER relative to the local monotonic and overflow-protected radio clock, given in (parts of) nanoseconds, radio clock ticks or symbols.
   - The significance of the timestamp depends on the task type.
-  - In case of RX tasks, the timestamp points to the expected earliest RMARKER at which a packet is to be expected at the local antenna.
+  - In case of rx tasks, the timestamp points to the expected earliest RMARKER at which a packet is to be expected at the local antenna.
-  - In case of TX tasks, the timestamp points to the time at which the RMARKER of the packet SHALL pass the local antenna, drivers SHALL account for CCA time if CCA is requested.
+  - In case of tx tasks, the timestamp points to the time at which the RMARKER of the packet SHALL pass the local antenna, drivers SHALL account for CCA time if CCA is requested.
-  - In case of Radio Off tasks, the timestamp points to the earliest time at which detection of new packets is no longer required (i.e. any packet with an earlier RMARKER SHALL still be detected in a preceding RX window).
+  - In case of "Radio Off" tasks, the timestamp points to the earliest time at which detection of new packets is no longer required (i.e. any packet with an earlier RMARKER SHALL still be detected in a preceding rx window).
-- for RX tasks:
+- for rx tasks:
   - an associated zero-copy mutable packet buffer
   - any hints regarding hardware offloading features (decryption/signing context, CRC parameters, packet filtering, etc.)
-- for TX tasks:
+- for tx tasks:
   - an associated zero-copy mutable packet buffer - mutability is required for certain last-minute patches offloaded to hardware
   - hints regarding the CCA mode to be employed (see section 10.2.8)
   - any hints regarding hardware offloading features (CRC parameters, encryption or signing, header mangling, etc.),